Table of contents

-As a restaurant owner or manager, building a successful restaurant business is your priority.
+As a business owner or manager, building a successful business is your priority.
 But it’s not an easy task.
-Beyond serving up delicious meals, you have to attract and maintain a steady stream of customers to keep your business afloat.
-Another challenge is finding ways to delight and stay connected with customers, even when you can’t physically engage those customers, like in a pandemic.
+Beyond running your business day-to-day, you have to attract and maintain a steady stream of customers to keep your business afloat.
+Another challenge is finding ways to delight and stay connected with customers.

-Loyalty programmes are important because they offer a number of benefits to businesses.
+Loyalty programs are important because they offer a number of benefits to businesses.
 These benefits include:

 1. Improved customer experience and a sense of community

 Customer loyalty programs incentivise customers, making them feel valued – as long as the rewards are worthwhile.
 The objective is to get them to return.
 By rewarding loyalty, customers feel valued and appreciated.
 It keeps businesses connected with customers and encourages that repeat business.
 Essentially, loyalty programs ensure customers feel appreciated when they are rewarded.

 Research has shown that acquiring new customers can be a lot harder and up to 25 times more expensive than retaining existing ones.
 That’s more than enough reason to prioritise customer retention.
 But the numbers get even more interesting: if you increase customer retention by just 5%, you can produce a 25% increase in profits.